 So, we have increased class sizes, budget cuts, decreases in everything from support and aides to supplies and cleaning.
 NOW we have a shortage of volunteers?
 Why you ask?
 Well, because a district policy that has been in place for years, has now taken a new turn.

-CC Times article today, you'll see that Times writer, Theresa Harrington, wrote about something many of us already knew.
+If you read in the CC Times article today, you'll see that Times writer, Theresa Harrington, wrote about something many of us already knew.
 The district fingerprinting process is in crisis.
 Personally, I've volunteered in this district for 10 years and have never been pressured to be fingerprinted.
 The article even notes that in supervised conditions (i.e. working in a classroom, library or on a field trip), you could volunteer without the need to fingerprint.
 It was only the "extended contact" volunteers that needed to be printed.

 Perhaps among school sites, it was also a "don't ask , don't tell" policy?
 Not sure.
 But now, in the midst of the biggest education fiscal disaster ever, they are making it harder than ever for parents to volunteer.